lcobiodata/msautils/README.md

 **Notes**:

   - Multidimensional Correspondence Analysis (MCA) is used to reduce the dimensionality of the MSA data.
-  - The MCA results are stored in the 'analysis' attribute of the MSA object.
+  - The MCA results are stored in the 'mca' attribute of the MSA object.
   - The row coordinates after reduction are stored in the 'coordinates' attribute.